DubPlus/DubPlus/README.md

   - only use your fork's `master` to create pull requests from
 - run `npm run build` in `master` before committing and submitting your pull request

-The build script automatically is grabbing your Github Username and your current branch (when not in master) so that you're always pointing to your personal branch during developing & testing.
+-The build script automatically is grabbing your Github Username and your current branch (when not in master) so that you're always pointing to your personal branch during developing & testing.
 These variables are passed to both SASS files and JS files.
 But when you are in your own `master` branch it will hardcode those variables to the user `DubPlus`